Angola: Where is Isabel dos Santos' money? – DW – 08/22/2024

 Dos Santos was once ranked by Forbes as the richest woman in Africa with a fortune estimated at around $3 billion (around €2.7 billion).
 However, the revelations surrounding the Luanda Leaks affair brought her house of cards crashing down in January 2020.

-The documents leaked by a Portuguese hacker, which were provided to the International Consortium of Investigative Journalists (ICIJ) in January 2020, indicated illegal practices in Isabel dos Santos' international business dealings.
+The documents leaked by a Portuguese hacker, provided to the ICIJ in January 2020, indicated illegal practices in Isabel dos Santos' international business dealings.

-At one point, she controlled a network of more than 400 companies and shell companies in 41 countries, many of them based in tax havens such as Malta,Cyprus, Mauritius, or Hong Kong.
+At one point, she controlled a network of more than 400 companies and shell companies in 41 countries, many of them based in tax havens such as Malta,Cyprus, Mauritius and Hong Kong.

-The dos Santos family, particularly Isabel dos Santos, has been implicated in transfering significant funds from Angola's lucrative oil, diamond and mobile phone businesses to goreign accounts abroad.
+The dos Santos family has been implicated in transfering significant funds from Angola's lucrative oil, diamond and mobile phone businesses to foreign accounts.

 In an exclusive interview in November 2022 she told DW: "I want to help the truth come out.
 The people should know that the so-called Luanda Leaks are ordered lies.
 It is a plot against me and my family."

-However, dos Santos declined to comment about the fresh allegations made by the Angolan NGOs following a request by DW.
+However, dos Santos declined to comment about fresh allegations made by the Angolan NGOs.

 Shortly after the the leaked documents were published, the Angolan judiciary declared that Isabel dos Santos, her husband and a confidant had enriched themselves to the tune of more than $1 billion at the state's expense.